Sidd545-cr/BBBS-Hackathon/README.md

 ➢ Devise efficient to crack the 6-digit PIN within limited attempts or time constraints.
 ➢ Bypass the Devices additional security layers.

+we have used created methods for two different scenarios, 1] for later versions of android which have locksettings.db 2] for older versions of android which use

 video demo:
 https://drive.google.com/file/d/1bXzAsr_0Nz-IXk7jljeGiDAJkry_2baU/view?usp=sharing